honeypieio/shrubcoop.org/content/swapshop-reopening-tuesday-27th.md

 Alongside the Food Sharing Hub we will be open 11 to 6, Tuesday to Saturday.

-We are cannot wait to see you all again!
+We cannot wait to see you all again!

 Our **Swapshop Donations** drop off box will be ready and waiting for your donations. **For the first month we will only be able to accept donations from Shrub members** - but don't worry!
 You can sign up with us in person on arrival and we can hopefully do this outside.